Alex-Symonds/Adminas-React/README.md

-# Harvard's CS50w: Capstone Project, Adminas, by Alex Symonds
+# Adminas by Alex Symonds

 ## Introduction
 Adminas is an internal tool for office employees to enter purchase orders; check the order against prices and product specifications; then produce one or more order confirmation PDFs (for the customer) and one or more work order PDFs (for whoever prepares the orders).